vibestudent/vibe-portfolio/README.md

 ---

-## 🧩 About
+## 🧩 Creator Note
 Built with **AI assistance** and creative direction — this project is part of the
 **Vibe Student** ecosystem:

-> AI-powered dev experiments
+> ⚡ AI-powered dev experiments
-> Terminal workflows & automation
+> 💻 Terminal workflows & automation
-> Vibecoding everything
+> 🎧 Vibecoding everything